 Each Butrans patch is intended to be worn for 7 days.

-How should I take Butrans?Apply Butrans skin patch to the upper outer arm, upper back, or the side of the chest.
+How should I take Butrans?Apply Butrans skin patch to the upper outer arm, upper chest, upper back, or the side of the chest.
 These four sites (each present on both sides of the body) provide 8 possible application sites.
 Rotate Butrans among the 8 described skin sites.
 After Butrans removal, wait at least 21 days before reapplying to the same skin site.

 Apply Butrans to a hairless or nearly hairless skin site.
 If none are available, the hair at the site should be clipped, not shaven.
-Do not apply Butrans to irritated, broken, or creaked skin.
+Do not apply Butrans to irritated, broken, or cracked skin.
 If the application site must be cleaned, clean the site with water only.
 Do not use soaps, alcohol, oils, lotions, or abrasive devices.
 Allow the skin to dry before applying Butrans.
 If problems with adhesion of Butrans occur, the edges may be taped with first-aid tape.

 If the patch comes off and accidentally sticks to the skin of another person, take the patch off of that person right away, wash the area with clear water, and get medical care for them right away.